-Dispersible aspirin tablets contain 75mg of aspirin and are an antiplatelet agent that helps prevent your blood cells sticking together and forming a blood clot.
-Dispersible Aspirin tablets are used to prevent further heart attacks and strokes in patients with a previous history of heart attacks, unstable angina, stroke or following a by-pass surgery.
-Dispersible 75mg aspirin tablets are also referred to as ‘low dose’ aspirin.
+Dispersible aspirin tablets contain 75mg of aspirin and are an antiplatelet agent that helps prevent your blood cells from sticking together and forming a blood clot.
+Dispersible Aspirin tablets are used to prevent further heart attacks and strokes in patients with a previous history of heart attacks, unstable angina, stroke or following bypass surgery.
+Dispersible 75mg aspirin tablets are also referred to as low dose aspirin.

 See your doctor or GP if taking Dispersible Aspirin tablets to prevent heart health issues for the first time.
 When you buy dispersible aspirin online, or from your local pharmacy, you should always follow your doctor’s advice.

-Dispersible aspirin tablets should not be used for pain relief in 75mg, dispersible aspirin are intended to be taken regularly by those who have a history of heart related illness.
+Dispersible aspirin tablets should not be used for pain relief in 75mg, dispersible aspirin is intended to be taken regularly by those who have a history of heart-related illness.

 When you buy Dispersible Aspirin tablets online, or from your local pharmacy, take 1-2 tablets a day with water.
 Disperse the tablets in a glass of water, make sure you drink the whole glass of water to receive the correct dose.
 You should always take this medication as your doctor has advised, continue taking dispersible aspirin tablets even if you feel better.